unixwzrd/UnicodeFix/README.md

 Some folks think all this Unicode cruft is a side-effect of generative AI's training data.
 Others believe it's a deliberate move - baked-in "watermarks" to ID machine-generated text.
 Either way: these artifacts leave a trail.
 UnicodeFix wipes it.

+Be careful, professors and reviewers may even start planting Unicode honeypots in starter code or essays - UnicodeFix torches those too.
+In this "AI Arms Race," `diff` and `vimdiff` are your night-vision goggles.

 ---

 ## Installation